Professor Tom Allen, BA, LLB, LLM, PFHEA

 His principal area of research concerns property as a human right.
 He has published a number of articles on the topic and two books, The Right to Property in Commonwealth Constitutions (Cambridge, 2000) and Property and the Human Rights Act 1998 (Hart Publishing, 2005).

 Professor Allen was Visiting Adjunct Professor at Cornell Law School, Cornell University, USA in the Fall Semester, 2005, and has been a visiting lecturer at Stellenbosch University, South Africa.

-Professor Allen is currently the Master of Grey College.
+Professor Allen became the Master of Grey College, Durham, in October 2011.

 - The right to property in constitutional and international law

 - Allen, Tom.
 (2005).
 'Property and the Human Rights Act 1998'.
 Oxford.: Hart Publishing.

 - Allen, Tom.
 (2000).
 The Right to Property in Commonwealth Constitutions.
 Cambridge University Press.

 Chapter in book